-With the Rio Olympics less than a month away, what better way to honor Brazil than by sipping on a cocktail featuring its most popular spirit?
-I’m talking (er, writing), of course, about cachaça, a cousin to rum and a key ingredient in a caipirinha . . . and a handful of other libations that’ll be released with the next Shaker & Spoon box, Cachaça-ing the Dream.
+With Brazil in the news, what better way to keep up on current events than by sipping on a cocktail featuring its most popular spirit?
+I’m talking, of course, about cachaça, a cousin to rum and a key ingredient in a caipirinha . . . and a handful of other libations that’ll be released with the next Shaker & Spoon box.

 And hey! curious about that mark under the third c?
 It’s called a cedilla, and cachaça actually doesn’t have to have it—it just indicates that the last c needs to be pronounced softly.
 Getting diacritical every once in a while is fun, eh?
 (No, that’s just me?
 Okay okay, I digress.)